-After the model editor is running, in the model editor, you can open the new thing window through the right-click menu of the mouse, and select the model you want to create in the new thing window.
+After the model manager is running, in the model manager, you can open the new model window through the right-click menu of the mouse, and select the model you want to create in the new model window.

-For example, in the video below, I chose to create an SWT Shell model.
-After the model is created, it will open for editing.
+For example, in the video below, choose to create an SWT Shell model, and the editing will be opened after the model is created.

-A model is a tree structured data composed of nodes and attributes like XML, so the basic method of editing a model is to write the attribute form of the model node, and add and delete the child nodes of the model.
+A model is a tree-structured data consisting of nodes and attributes like XML, so the basic way to edit a model is to write a model node's attribute form, and add and delete model's child nodes.

-The models that can be run usually define a run menu.
-For example, the SWT Shell model in this tutorial can be run through the menu SWT->Run.
+Runable models usually define a run menu, such as the SWT Shell model in this tutorial, which can be run through the menu SWT->Run.

 In a dynamic model, the structure of the model is also represented by the model.
 The structure of the model can indicate which attributes and child nodes the model has, and how the attributes are edited.
 Therefore, the editing form can be dynamically generated through the structure of the model, and the model can be edited through the form.

 In IDEs, such as Eclipse and Idea, it is generally recommended to use Debug to start the model editor, and set it to be hot deployable, that is, classes can be automatically reloaded after Java code is modified.